Egypt’s Islam

 The coming of Islam to Egypt was the result of a complex historical process that involved many centuries.
 Military conquest in the 7th century-the first phase-involved the Arab-Muslim forces, led by General Amr ibn al-As, who annexed Egypt from the Byzantine Empire between 639 and 642 AD.
 This conquest met with a range of responses from local communities, from resistance through to collaboration.

 The influence of Islam upon Egypt was not restricted to military conquests.
-Trade and peaceful interactions made vital contributions, with Muslim merchants and settlers being attracted to the rich trade routes down the Nile.
+Trade and peaceful contact played a key role.
+Muslim merchants and settlers were drawn to the rich Nile trade routes.
 The communities that were gradually built up through these means contributed substantially to changing the culture and religions of the region.

 In this era, Egypt also boasted a significant Coptic Christian population.
-Relations between the Muslim victors and the Copts varied: some Copts went with the times to coexist with their new overlords, while others were more sanguinary.
+Relations between the Muslim victors and the Copts varied.
+Some Copts adapted and lived with their new rulers.
+Others resisted and became more violent.

 The Arab conquerors, however, practiced a certain degree of religious tolerance, allowing their Christian and Jewish subjects to continue practicing their respective religions under certain conditions.
-Due to the changes in socio-economic status, intermarriages, and cultural exchange, most of the people over time accepted Islam.
+Because of changes in socio-economic status, intermarriage, and cultural exchange, most people accepted Islam over time.

 Islamic Cairo Tour

 Upon the institution of Islam rule in Egypt, Egypt became an integral part of the Islamic Caliphate.
 The new rulers introduced transformative administrative, legal reforms, and architectural reforms that deeply influenced Egyptian society.
-With this, the harmonious coexistence of several religious communities through the ages has bequeathed Egypt a rich, multi-faceted religious heritage.
+With this, the peaceful coexistence of many religious communities over time has given Egypt a rich, diverse religious heritage.
 The arrival of Islam marked a profound and enduring chapter in its history.

 Fast-forward to the present times, and Islam continues to be the religion of choice for approximately 92% of Egyptians.
 Sunni Islam is the predominant branch, though a small Shia minority does exist.
 If you are thinking of an Islamic Cairo tour, you will be surrounded by grand mosques such as the Muhammad Ali Mosque, testaments to Egypt’s Islamic legacy.